Tharun266/Netflix-Homepage/README.md

 # netflix Homepage
-i developed temperature converter form celsius to fahrenheit by using html and css.
+i developed netflix Homepage using html and css.